North East Ambulance: Family feel betrayed over fuel-stop admission

 Earlier this week the allegations of cover-ups of paramedic failures were raised in Parliament, and the Health Secretary Sajid Javid said he was considering an investigation.

-He said: "I think it's the only way to get a clear-cut and non-biased report done.
+This has been welcomed by another of Mr Coates' sons, Adrian, who said: "I think it's the only way to get a clear-cut and non-biased report done.

 "We don't know who's covered it up and how high it goes, so then to ask the same people to expose their own wrong doing ... it doesn't seem to me to be the right way."